-If you believe the student's records contain information that is inaccurate, misleading, or in violation of the student's privacy or other rights, you may ask the Academy to amend the record.
-You are also entitled to a hearing to present evidence that the record should be changed if the Academy decides not to alter it according to your request.
+If a parent/guardian or eligible student believes the student's records contain information that is inaccurate, misleading, or in violation of the student's privacy or other rights, they may ask the Academy to amend the record.
+Parent/guardian or eligible student are also entitled to a hearing to present evidence that the record should be changed if the Academy decides not to alter it according to a submitted request.
 A form for this purpose and additional information is available in the Headmaster's office.